IOS

 3. Photo Adjustments Takes A Step Forward

 Another cool feature to shout out!
-Though other apps have this feature for ages, having it in Apple is a new add-on.
+Though other apps have had this feature for ages, having it in Apple is a new add-on.
 Now you can easily adjust perspectives in the photos meaning you got the ability to adjust the x-axis and y-axis skew for a photo.

 4. Locating What’s Lost Got a Lot Easier